google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 being said, the `image` option is still new and this behavior may change.

-On Android, the only [guideline width](https://code.google.com/p/android/issues/detail?id=36744) I could find was a width of 450dp.
+On Android, the only [guideline width](https://code.google.com/p/android/issues/detail?id=36744) I could find is a width of 450dp.

 Using this guideline, an image of width >= 1350px would be a good bet.